kickstarter/replica_pools/README.md

 ## Usage

-Toggle to next slave:
+Toggle to next replica:

     SlavePools.next_slave!

-Specify a different slave pool than the default:
+Specify a pool besides the default:

     SlavePools.with_pool('other_pool') { #do stuff }